MOxUnit/MOxUnit/docs/modox/index.md

 !!! note -- "Features"

     -   Runs on both the [Matlab] and [GNU Octave] platforms.
-    -   Can be used directly with continuous integration services, such as [coveralls.io] and [Shippable].
+    -   Can be used directly with continuous integration services, such as [coveralls.io].
     -   Extends [MOxUnit](../moxunit/index.md), a unit test framework for Matlab and GNU Octave.

 !!! note -- "Compatibility notes"